The treatment options for mastocytosis depend on which type you have and how severe your symptoms are.

 - the affected area of skin bruising easily

-To reduce the risk of side effects, you should only apply the cream to areas of skin affected by lesions.
+You should only apply the cream to areas of skin affected by lesions to reduce the risk of side effects.

 Antihistamines can also be used to treat symptoms of cutaneous or indolent mastocytosis, such as itchiness and skin redness.